How to Grow Lamb’s Ear Plant

 Pruning

-Regularly remove any dead or damaged leaves to prevent disease.
-Trim back flower spikes after blooming to encourage more foliage growth.
+I regularly remove any dead or damaged leaves from my lamb's ear to prevent disease.
+After blooming, you should trim back the flower spikes to encourage more foliage growth.

 Read more

-In late winter or early spring, cut back old growth to allow new shoots to emerge.
-Pruning helps control the plant's spread and keeps it looking tidy.
+In late winter or early spring, cutting back the old growth allows new shoots to emerge.
+Pruning not only helps control the plant's spread but also keeps it looking tidy and healthy.

 Read more